minecraft8997/BanAllShadBot/README.md

 An example of a secure startup command would be
 `java -Xmx128M -Djava.io.tmpdir=/home/deewend/BanAllShadBot/tmp/ -jar BanAllShadBot.jar`
-where `/home/deewend/BanAllShadBot/` is, for example, the working directory and `tmp` is a folder specially designed for possible temporary files with properly configured permissions so its contents visible only for you.
+where `/home/deewend/BanAllShadBot/` is, for example, the working directory and `tmp` is a folder with properly configured permissions (so its contents should be visible only for your user) specially designed for possible temporary files.
 If the machine is utilized only by you, probably it's safe to ignore this issue completely, but I would still recommend you setting this flag just to be sure everything is fine.